Wilfredo Gómez: Last fights and retirement

-Gómez tried a comeback in 1987 and 1989, but after winning 2 more bouts by knockout, he realized boxing wasn't in his heart anymore and retired for good.
+Gómez tried a comeback in 1988 and 1989, but after winning 2 more bouts by knockout, he realized boxing wasn't in his heart anymore and retired for good.
 He later moved to Venezuela, where he ran into drug problems, causing him trouble with the law and spending some months in jail.
 He attended a rehabilitation center in Colombia.
 Gómez rebounded and is now back in Puerto Rico, where he has managed to stay off drugs.
-He helped Hector 'Macho' Camacho with the training of Camacho's son Héctor Camacho Jr., who was a boxer in the Jr Welterweight division.
+He helped Hector Camacho with the training of Camacho's son Héctor Camacho Jr., who was a boxer in the Jr Welterweight division.
 In 1998, Gómez became a born-again Christian.

 On May 18, 2003, Gómez returned to Panama, where he was received by friends Roberto Duran and Eusebio Pedroza, among others.
 In a message geared towards Panamanians, he expressed thanks to that country, calling it his second country and saying, among other things "I'm very motivated now that I will return to Puerto Rico, and no one should be surprised if I buy an apartment in Panama and move my family here".
 However, he bought a house in Orlando, Florida in 2006.

-Gómez had a record of 44 wins, 3 losses and 1 draw, with 42 knock out wins.
-In 1978, he was named Boxing Illustrated's fighter of the year.
+Gómez had a record of 44 wins, 3 losses and 1 draw, with 42 knockout wins and all three losses also by knockout.
+In 1978, he was named Boxing Illustrated's Fighter of the Year.
 He is now a member of the International Boxing Hall of Fame.
 Gómez was voted as the Greatest Super Bantamweight Ever in 2014 by the Houston Boxing Hall Of Fame.
 The HBHOF is a voting body composed totally of current and former fighters.
 In 2003 a biographical film entitled Bazooka: The Battles of Wilfredo Gómez was produced by Cinemar Films, the documentary was directed by Mario Diaz and was filmed in New York City.